Moravian Instruments Cx series of CMOS astronomical cameras are

 C2 CMOS cameras

-The cooled C2 series are offered with sensors with
+The cooled C2 series cameras are offered with CMOS

-global shutter as well as rolling shutter.
-CMOS
+sensors with global shutter as well as rolling

-cameras were developed for imaging under extremely low-light
+shutter.
+They were developed for imaging under extremely

-conditions in astronomy, microscopy and similar areas.
-Mechanical
+low-light conditions in astronomy, microscopy, and similar areas.

-design of this series inherits from earlier CCD-based G2 Mark II
+Mechanical design of this series inherits from earlier CCD-based

-cameras, which makes the C2 series fully compatible with vast
+G2 Mark II cameras, which makes the C2 series fully compatible

-range of telescope adapters, off-axis guider adapters, internal or
+with vast range of telescope adapters, off-axis guider adapters,

-external filter wheels, Camera Ethernet adapters, guiding cameras
+internal or external filter wheels, Camera Ethernet adapters,

 The global shutter C2 CMOS camera series contains

-models differing in pixel size and also digitization range.
+models varying in pixel sizes and also in digitization range.

 |